Every call center needs great managers in order to thrive, even more so on account of the rapid changes in today’s business climate.

 1. Communicates with agents all the time

 Since agents are the ones who talk to customers on a regular basis, they have a more profound knowledge of what customers need.
 Managers with good sense know this.

-A call center manager worth his salt will use this knowledge to the organization’s advantage, especially in terms of how to improve customer experience and inspire customer loyalty.
+A customer service call center manager in the Philippines worth his salt will use this knowledge to the organization’s advantage, especially in terms of how to improve customer experience and inspire customer loyalty.

 In addition, call center managers who talk to their agents regularly go a long way into empowering the workforce.

 Furthermore, agents who feel that their thoughts and opinions matter will feel more motivated to be at their best.

 Call center managers are regularly tasked to come up with big decisions that will make a significant impact on the organization going forward.